lunatech-labs/lunadmin-bot/README.md

 ## What techs do we use.

-LunAdmin is based on the play framework and use Mongodb to store and retrieve data via ReactivMongo.
+LunAdmin is based on the play framework and uses Mongodb to store and retrieve data via ReactivMongo.
 It is using Http Requests to communicate.

 ## Implemented Features